Managing Successful SEO Migrations

 Understanding why the migration is taking place and the desired outcomes is critical in order to set measurable benchmarks for “success.”

-For most migrations the objective is to main SEO performance, to then use said stability as a foundation for growth.
+For most migrations, the objective is to maintain SEO performance and then use said stability as a foundation for growth.

 However, each migration type has its own set of risks.
 These need to be communicated to the client and wider stakeholders.